-To ensure you know exactly what to do at each stage, you need to get ahead of the game by knowing what to expect.
+To ensure you know what to do at each stage, you must get ahead by knowing what to expect.

-Puppies have very different feeding schedules to adult dogs.
-They require more frequent meals which changes as they grow.
+Puppies have very different feeding schedules from adult dogs.
+They require more frequent meals, which changes as they grow.

-Here you'll find a guide of how often to feed your puppy, when to make changes, and when to switch to adult food.
+Here you'll find a guide on how often to feed your puppy, when to make changes, and when to switch to adult food.
 You can even download and print the puppy feeding schedule.